7 Steps To Buying Your First House

 3. Get Pre-Approved For A Loan

 Even before you start browsing the real estate listings, it’s strongly recommended to get pre-approved for a mortgage loan.
-Though pre-approval is not required, it does have a lot of benefits.
-For one, it helps you get a better sense of how much you can afford.
-The lender reviews your financial information, such as your income and credit score, in order to determine what type and what size loan you might qualify for.
+While a pre-approval isn’t required for a realtor to show a home, many agents have implemented policies that they will not show a home without first seeing a pre-approval letter.
+So why else do you need to get a pre-approval?
+First, pre-approvals helps you get a better sense of how much you can afford.
+The lender reviews your financial information, such as your income, credit report and score, in order to determine what type and loan amount you might qualify for.
 Having this information makes it easy to figure out your price range and to start looking around for your potential first home.

-Two, having a pre-approval can give you an advantage over other buyers.
-The real estate market is competitive and there will be other people out there putting offers on the same homes you are.
-In some situations, a pre-approval increases your negotiating power and makes your offer appear more attractive to sellers, so that you can get the home you love.
-Summit also offers a pre-approval that comes with an underwriting guarantee that can make your offer stand out even more.
+Second, having a fully reviewed pre-approval can give you an advantage over other buyers.
+The real estate market is competitive and there will be other people out there putting offers on the same homes you are, you need to be prepared to make a decision quickly and know that your pre-approval was fully reviewed (including all documents) instead of just someone printing out a generic approval form for you based on what you told them.
+Summit also offers a propriety pre-approval – called Seller’s Choice Underwriting Guarantee* – that comes with an underwriting guarantee and a letter of assurance to the seller to be submitted with your offer that makes your offer stand out above others.

-Three, getting pre-approved now can help save you time.
+Lastly, getting pre-approved now can help save you time.
 Knowing how much you can spend eliminates a lot of confusion and back and forth as you search for houses.
 You can use a mortgage payment calculator for a detailed prediction.
-Then, when you do find the perfect home, the final stages of the loan application process will move along much faster than if you hadn’t gotten pre-approved.
+Then, when you do find the perfect home and your offer is accepted, the final stages of the loan application process will move along much faster since you have already provided a good chunk of the required documents – and you won’t be digging through moving boxes to find things!

-Qualified borrowers working with Summit Mortgage may be eligible for our $10,000 Underwriting Guarantee.
-This program enables you to make an offer to sellers with confidence, for if your loan doesn’t close, Summit will pay the seller $10,000 of our own funds.
-This program is only available for eligible mortgages, so be sure to ask your loan officer for more information.
+*This program enables you to make an offer to sellers with confidence and them to feel assured accepting your offer, since if your loan doesn’t close according to the terms of the Guarantee Letter, Summit will purchase the home in cash or pay the seller $10,000 of our own funds.
+This program is only available for eligible mortgages, be sure to ask your loan officer for more information.

 4. Get A Real Estate Agent To Help You Find A Home

 Now that you have your finances queued up and ready to go, it’s time to start looking for a house.
 A real estate agent will help make this phase of the process simple and easy to understand.
-Once you tell them your price range, your preferred neighborhood and anything else you might be looking for, the agent will be able to home in on the perfect match.
+Recent statistics indicate that there are currently an estimated 2 million licensed real estate agents across the United States; for this reason it is important that you take time to choose the agent who is right for you.
+Once you have chosen an agent you feel understands your needs you will provide them your pre-approval which will tell them your price range, and let them know your preferred neighborhood and anything else you might be looking for, the agent will be able to use their resources to locate homes that perfect match your needs.
 Take your time and don’t rush.
 Buying a home is a huge investment and you want to make sure it’s exactly right for you.

 When you’re ready to put in an offer, your real estate agent will help you negotiate and reach an agreement.
-When your offer is accepted, you’ll need to get a home inspection done and complete the loan application process.
+When your offer is accepted, you’ll likely get a home inspection done to check the soundness of the home structurally and then begin finalizing your loan terms with your loan officer.

 6. Sign Your Closing Disclosures (CD)

 Now you’re in the home stretch.
-After your file is submitted to underwriting for final approval, you may be asked to submit additional information.
-Once everything is processed, you’ll receive a closing disclosure (CD) with your loan terms, the amount of fees due and your projected monthly payments.
+After your file is submitted to underwriting with contract, you may be asked to submit additional information.
+Once you have a loan approval with property address, have locked in your interest rate and your appraisal is in you’ll receive a closing disclosure (CD) with your loan terms, the amount of fees due and your projected monthly payments as well as estimated cash to close.
 A CD will be delivered to you at least three days before closing, and a reputable lender will have the numbers balanced with the title company to ensure you can rely on the information.
-However, be sure to bring your checkbook to the closing in case there are any minor changes.
+Most title companies require your funds to be brought to closing in the form of a certified check (cashier’s check) or wire transfer.
+Be sure to bring your checkbook to the closing in case there are any minor changes.

 7. Get The Keys To Your Very First Home On Closing Day

 Congratulations, you made it to closing day!
-The keys will be in your hand as soon as you finish signing all the remaining documents and submit your funds.
-When it’s all squared away, you’ll be able to officially call yourself a first-time homeowner and start moving into your brand-new house.
+In most cases closing will take anywhere from 30-90 minutes, depending on the type of loan you are getting and the amount of questions that you may have.
+Please remember, the only bad question is the one you don’t ask – it will keep you up at night!
+As soon as you finish signing all the remaining documents and submit your funds, you will get the keys to your home and you’ll be able to officially call yourself a homeowner and start moving into your brand-new house.

 The Journey to Ownership Starts Now